ahushh/monaba/README.md

     mysql -u mysqluser -pmysqlpassword -e 'use Monaba_production; source init-db.sql;'

 You are done.
-Navigate to manage page and use "admin" both for username and for password to log in.
+Open http://localhost:3000 and navigate to manage page and use "admin" both for username and for password to log in.

 Deployment
 ------

+See `extra/nginx.conf` example if you want to use Nginx as reverse proxy.

+For systemd users: `extra/monaba.service`

-Coming soon.
+Coming soon…